Slowveny/multiplication_table/README.md

-In this project I created a multiplication table.
-Enter a number to see its multiplication table!!!
+In this project I created a multiplication table using python and its basic functions!!!